On this page

 Being considered an entrepreneur for the purposes of turnover tax does not mean that you will automatically be considered an entrepreneur for the purposes of income tax.
 The latter requires that you satisfy a number of conditions.
 If you do not fulfil these criteria and you are not employed by your customer, the Dutch Tax and Customs Administration regards your income as regular incidental earnings.
 In that case you are not entitled to claim certain tax deductions that are available to entrepreneurs.
 However, you may claim expenses related to your work.

-Self-employed professionals and their client can decide, but are not obliged, to use a model agreement to establish an independent business relationship.
+Freelancers/self-employed professionals and their client can decide, but are not obliged, to use a model agreement to establish an independent business relationship.
 However, the Dutch Tax and Customs Administration may check retrospectively if the type of relationship meant actual employment or not, even if this was not intended.
-If so, this may have consequences regarding additional payroll taxes for both self-employed professional and client.
+If so, this may have consequences regarding additional payroll taxes for both freelancer/self-employed professional and client.